GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ## Conclusion

-This gives you a production ready base intall of Forseti, howeve:storage/6dc259fd-baf1-4c59-9b75-9b491f3486e3/r it's important to note that you still need to create Organizaton specific configuration;
+This gives you a production ready base intall of Forseti, however it's important to note that you still need to create Organizaton specific configuration;
 Typically you will need to refine the base rules to remove the noise and catch specific use-cases that are specific to your organization (for example allow SSH and RDP traffic coming is allowed only from on-premise IP range).

 See the Forseti documentation on [how to create your own rules](https://forsetisecurity.org/docs/latest/configure/scanner/rules.html).